Lartu/ldpl/docs/cppext.md

 Very simple!
 ```

-## EXTERNAL SUB-PROCEDUREs
+## External Sub-procedures

 Sometimes when writting C++ Extensions you'll find yourself in the need of declaring a function in C++ but coding it in LDPL.
-This is the opposite of writing C++ functions and calling them from LDPL, it's writing LDPL SUB-PROCEDUREs and calling them from C++.
+This is the opposite of writing C++ functions and calling them from LDPL, it's writing LDPL sub-procedures and calling them from C++.

-These C++ calleable SUB-PROCEDUREs are called EXTERNAL SUB-PROCEDUREs, as they can be called from an EXTERNAL medium.
+These C++ calleable sub-procedures are called **external sub-procedures**, as they can be called from an external medium.

-In order to declare an EXTERNAL SUB-PROCEDURE you must first declare it in your C++ source code.
-Say, for example, that you want to declare a SUB-PROCEDURE called `helloWorld`.
+In order to declare an external sub-procedure you must first forward-declare it in your C++ source code.
+Say, for example, that you want to declare a sub-procedure called `helloWorld`.
 In your C++ you should write the following line:

 ```cpp
 void HELLOWORLD();
 ```

-Note that EXTERNAL SUB-PROCEDUREs cannot receive any kind of parameters and must be declared as `void`.
-You may then call the EXTERNAL SUB-PROCEDURE from C++ code like:
+Note that external sub-procedures **cannot receive any kind of parameters** and must be declared as `void`.
+You may then call the external sub-procedure from C++ code like this:

 ```cpp
 int myCPPFunction(){